mnater/Hyphenopoly/docs/Setup.md

 });
 </script>
 ````
-To hyphenate a text its language needs to be known to the system (be it native CSS hyphenation or Hyphenopoly.js).
+To hyphenate a text, its language needs to be known to the system (be it native CSS hyphenation or Hyphenopoly.js).
 Thus the language needs to be set in HTML either for the whole document (`<html lang="...">`) or on the elements.
 Hyphenopoly.js does a good job here: it searches for a `lang`-tag going up all the parentNodes of the DOM-tree and passes the language down to childNodes.
-But if no such tag can be found it needs `defaultLanguage`-fall back.
+But if no such tag can be found, it needs `defaultLanguage`-fall back.

 _It's strongly recommended to set the language in HTML and use `defaultLanguage` only in cases where this wouldn't be possible!_